Technical Edge: Where Data Meets Design

 Systems Logic: From Network Engineering to BIM

-My background in Network Operations and Telecoms Project Management provides a level of technical rigor rare in design graduates.
-I view a building as a complex network of intersecting systems—structural, mechanical, and spatial.
+My background in Network Operations and Telecoms Project Management allows me to view a building as a complex network of intersecting systems structural, mechanical, and spatial.

-Interdisciplinary Coordination: I have years of experience coordinating with engineers and stakeholders on multi-million dollar telecoms projects.
-I speak the language of "clash detection" and "system integration."
+Interdisciplinary Coordination: I have years of experience coordinating with engineers and stakeholders on telecoms projects.

 Computational Design: I use Dynamo to automate repetitive data-entry tasks, allowing me to focus on high-level design and complex detailing rather than manual sheet management.